Paulding County School District

 The Paulding County School District is a public school district in Paulding County, Georgia, United States, based in Dallas.
 It serves the communities of Braswell, Dallas, and Hiram.

 Schools

-The Paulding County school district is composed of thirty-five schools as of 2012–13: twenty-one elementary schools, nine middle schools, and five high schools.
+The Paulding County school district is composed of thirty-four schools as of 2024–25: twenty-one elementary schools, ten middle schools, and five high schools.

 After the 2011–12 school year, P.B.
 Ritch Elementary closed and a new middle school with the same name opened near Hiram the following year.
 In 2017, the school district re-opened the old P.B.
 Ritch Elementary School facility as the Dianne Wright Innovation Center.
 The Dianne Wright Innovation Center houses offices for Student Assessment, Professional Learning, School Nutrition, and the Cobb/Paulding Adult Education Center which is operated by the Cobb County School District.